 The Winning Run is an extension of our passion for the only real game (Ruth’s words, our sentiment).
 There is a land of plenty between the foul lines, in our seats, and in the passion for the game that so many people possess.
 These are the views portrayed by a few partial to our opinions, an on occasion a fun fact.
 Enjoy the game, because The Winning Run is on deck.

 I am the Co-Founder and Lead Writer for The Winning Run.
 I love the history of baseball, the statistics (the Moneyball approach), random trivia, and seeing small ball played to perfection.
-Reading books on baseball, listening to baseball podcast help me pass the day during the work day, afternoons playing baseball, evenings listening or watching the games are how I get my daily diet of baseball.
+Reading books on baseball, listening to baseball podcast help me pass the day at work, afternoons playing baseball, evenings listening, watching, or umpiring games are how I get my daily diet of baseball.
 I dabble with throwing a knuckle ball and continue in my quest to see a baseball game in every Major League stadium.

 I am the Co-Founder, point man on the social media aspect, math guy, and a contributing writer for The Winning Run.
 I enjoy the game of baseball in its many incarnations.
 In the order of enjoyment, I’d go live, radio, TV, highlight reel.
 I am fortunate enough to travel for work in an area where I am usually able to catch several minor league games through out the year.
 I was present at Matt Cain’s perfect game in San Francisco.
 I have the ticket to prove it.